-Before the slaw gets tossed on top, this at-home version of that roasted potato pizza is toddler-approved.
-If I’m being honest, though, she does only eat the toppings.
+Before the slaw gets tossed on top, this roasted potato pizza is toddler-approved.
+If I'm being honest, though, she does only eat the toppings.
 She picks up the pizza, tip to the sky, and munches through the cheesy potatoes like a very hungry caterpillar, leaving the entire crust underneath intact.
-Contrastingly, her friend Joey only eats “pizza bread,” which is pizza with all the toppings and sauce removed (basically breadsticks, which, amusingly, he will not eat).
+Contrastingly, her friend Joey only eats "pizza bread," which is pizza with all the toppings and sauce removed (basically breadsticks, which, amusingly, he will not eat).
 Toddlers are weird, but these two seem compatibly matched, right?.

 What's more, in true How I Met Your Mother romance-style, Zoella loves olives, while Joey does not.
 Toddler friendship fate.